 Students gravitate to the many cultural, sports, and social offerings that are available in the adjacent museum district and within a short distance from campus.
 These include the Museum of Fine Arts, the Houston Zoo, and several major shopping areas.
 The Houston Space Center is the top local tourist attraction.

 Houston is a major transportation hub, and students have access to two major airports (George Bush Intercontinental and William P. Hobby), east/west Amtrak service, several major highways, and an extensive bus service.
 Houston relies heavily on car transportation.

 As a large, diverse city with a population of about six million, Houston has a crime index rate of about double the national average.
 Some of this spills over onto the campus, largely as theft or pranks, but there have been some burglaries reported.

 Sixty-five campus groups provide students with extracurricular opportunities that include typical clubs as well as several targeted to various ethnic groups.
 Among the Catholic-oriented groups are the theology club Chi Rho, a Knights of Columbus council, a pro-life club, and the Society of Macrina.

 Chi Rho sponsors an annual career and volunteer fair for the Archdiocese of Galveston-Houston and a “Theology at the Lab” series in which professors are invited to give talks to students in a local pub.

 The University of St. Thomas Celts for Life Club participates in the Texas Rally for Life in Austin and the March for Life in Washington, D.C.
 Students also pray weekly at a local Planned Parenthood facility.

-The monthly Summa newspaper reaches 3,000 students.
-The Laurels literary magazine and a new features magazine, Thoroughfare, provide additional outlets for student writing.
+, provide additional outlets for student writing.
 A University committee reviews student publications.